-Alcohol and depression often coexist in the same person.
-It is not a good combination.
+Abusing alcohol and depression often go hand in hand, and it's not a good combination.

 Alcohol, contrary to what many people believe, is a depressant.
-The reason many people think otherwise is because the first drink or two of alcohol will often make a person feel more upbeat or excited.
-Or it may make you feel more relaxed and less stressed.
-However, alcohol depresses the brain and nervous system.
-It lowers serotonin and norepinephrine levels.
+Many people believe it to have stimulant qualities because the first drink or two of alcohol will often make a person feel more upbeat or excited.
+You might feel that a few drinks makes feel more relaxed and less stressed.
+Biologically, however, this is untrue.
+Alcohol depresses the brain and nervous system, and lowers serotonin and norepinephrine levels.

 It has been shown that heredity can play an important role in both abuse of alcohol and depression.
 If you have a family history of either one, you are more likely to develop one or both of these conditions.
 Also if you have depression, alcoholism is going to make it much worse and if you drink alcohol, depression is going to make you more likely to become an alcoholic.

 Of course, there's more than genetics that is involved.
 Your upbringing, your home, and your social environment can also play a big role in determining whether you experience depression or alcoholism or both.
 Abused children and children raised in poverty are more likely to experience depression or have a drinking problem.
 Children and teens who have had an episode of major depression are more likely to also start drinking alcohol.
 Women seem to have more of a tendency than men to start drinking after becoming depressed.
 These are only a few of the variables that can factor into whether a person develops a depression and alcohol problem.

 It is controversial as to whether alcohol abuse causes depression or depression causes alcohol abuse.
 It appears that both can be true.
 If you suffer from depression, you are more likely to drink alcohol an an unhealthy manner, which can just make your depression worse.
 If you are abusing alcohol, it can trigger a genetic predisposition to depression, which in turn will often make your alcoholism and depression more severe.